 If a federal partner is a NOAA office, the funds will be transferred internally.
-Before non-NOAA Federal applicants may be funded, they must demonstrate that they have legal authority to accept funds in excess of their appropriation.
-Because of the nature of this competition, the Economy Act (31 USC 1535) is not an appropriate authority.
+If the Federal partner is an agency other than NOAA, they must demonstrate that they have legal authority to accept funds in excess of their appropriation.
+Because they would be receiving funds from a non-Federal source, the Economy Act (31 USC 1535) would not be an appropriate authority.